Math

 - Grade 10-11

-In this course students will strengthen their logical and mathematical reasoning as they study the formal structure of geometric concepts.
+in this course, students will strengthen their logical and mathematical reasoning as they study the formal structure of geometric concepts.
 In addition, students will develop problem solving skills through applying geometric concepts in real world situations.

 GEOMETRY HONORS